melwintjoshy/melwintjoshy/README.md

 ## About me

 Hi there 👋.
-I’m Melwin T Joshy, an aspiring data scientist.
-Currently, I'm pursuing first year in Data Science Masters Program at Cochin University of Science and Technology, Kerala.
+I’m Melwin T Joshy, an aspiring Data Scientist.
+I'm currently in my first year of the Data Science Master's Program at Cochin University of Science and Technology in Kerala, driven by a deep interest in machine learning, deep learning, and AI.
+I'm on a journey to expand my knowledge and continuously improve my skills.